Stunning Waterfalls in the Gold Coast Hinterland

 Where: 46-kilometres from the Gold Coast or 109-kilometres from Brisbane via Lamington National Park Road.

 Difficulty: Hard.
+Experienced hikers only.
 The hike to Stairway Falls involves a lot of rock hopping and creek crossings.

 Road access: Car parking is available at O’Reillys Rainforest Retreat with access to the trailhead.